Going through a job loss can be incredibly stressful. Taxes aren’t likely to be top of mind as you overcome financial hardship.

 A: It’s possible that unemployment could affect your eligibility to receive the earned income tax credit (EITC) and the child tax credit or reduce the value of these credits.
 This is because unemployment benefits aren’t considered to be earned income.

 The EITC is worth up to $6,728 for tax year 2021, depending on your filing status and how many qualifying children you have.
 Meanwhile, the child tax credit is worth up to $3,600 per child under age six at the end of 2021 and $3,000 per child age six to 17 at the end of 2021.

 Next Steps for You

 Taxation of unemployment benefits can be complicated.
-Therefore, be sure to talk to your tax advisor and personal financial planner for guidance in your specific situation.
+Talk to your tax advisor or financial planner for guidance on your specific situation.

 Difficult financial times happen.
 You can prepare yourself to bounce back by getting a handle on your finances today.
 Personal Capital’s free personal finance tools can help you with all aspects of your financial life.
 You can:

 - Analyze your investment accounts (and find hidden fees)

 - Create plans for long-term goals like retirement

 Author is not a client of Personal Capital Advisors Corporation and is compensated as a freelance writer.